MergeWeave/mergeweave-app/README.md

-# MergeWeave App - Version B
+# MergeWeave App - Version A
 This is the conflict test repository for MergeWeave GitHub App.